plasmaster09/inventory-webapp-02-app-server-basics/README.md

 We have moved our `console.log` statements into a single middleware function, registered with `app.use()`.
 Like the route handlers, middleware functions have the parameters `req` and `res`, but also `next`. `next` is a function, which is called to pass the control on from the middleware to the next thing.

-Notice: the middleware is registered ***above*** the handlers. *This is crucial*, as Express will apply the middleware and handlers *in the order defined*.
-If the middleware is moved below any of the routes, those routes will handle the request and the middleware will not be used (you can try this out and see what happens!)
+Notice: the middleware is registered ***above*** the route handlers. *This is crucial*, as Express will apply the middleware and handlers *in the order defined*.
+If the middleware is moved below any of the route handlers, those route handlers will run first, handling the request and sending the response -  *without* ever running the middleware (you can try this out and see what happens!)

 Try running and testing the server now.
 You'll notice that the middleware even logs requests for invalid endpoints (those without defined routes).